kmassada/kmassada.github.io/_drafts/legacy/2009-03-17-ubuntu-the-cons-and-challenge.md

 ---
 layout: post
-title: 'Ubuntu: The Cons and Challenge'
+title: "Ubuntu: The Cons and Challenge"
 date: 2009-03-17 06:32:00.000000000 -04:00
 categories:
 - About